rudydelorenzo/ELMo/README.md

 ### Mode + PID Commands
-These are messages that let you talk with your car.
-They're typically composed of two parts, a mode identifier and some Parameter IDs, or PIDs.
+These are commands that let you talk with your car.
+They're typically composed of two parts, an OBD2 mode (aka. service) identifier and some OBD2 Parameter ID, or PID.
 Let's look at an example:

 __`01 05`__